Essential Practices for Quality Assurance and Control In Construction

 Final Quality Assurance Check

-• Conduct a complete final inspection at the end of the process to ensure all the nuts and bolts are in their right place and all the equipment can be maintained correctly.
+• Conduct a complete final inspection at the end of the process to ensure all the nuts and bolts are in their proper place and all the equipment can be maintained correctly.

 Address Deficiencies Promptly